Anti-oppressive practice: Nature

 Through anti-oppressive practice social work practice focuses on a more emancipatory form of practice which locates the individual people and their family within their social contexts and helps them with structural patterns of the society that perpetuate inequalities through promotion of choices.

 When discussing things with service users, practitioners can use jargon, abbreviations, and legal terms which may create unnecessary barriers by reinforcing power differences between the service user and the practitioner.
-Speaking plainly and clearly is considered good working practice, where the client can not only understand but can become involved in making choices and decisions about their involvement with social services.
-More specifically, anti-oppression deals with the negative experience of people based on their race, their gender identity, sexual identity, their physical and mental ability, their choice of religion, their class background (whether growing up poor, working poor, working, middle or upper class), their physical appearance (fat or thin), and the list goes on.
-It also is a way to challenge the ways people are treated based on these identities.
-For example, when a woman is treated in a sexist way or a person of colour experiences racism.
-Anti-oppressive practice is about working with the service user to include them in facilitating a user-led and user-controlled service.
-Healthy professional relationships will help build the confidence of the service user to enable them to develop their own ideas about their level of involvement.

 Anti-oppressive practice is a part of professional social work development schema.
 They are bonded by this to develop counter-hegemonic understanding of cross-cultural and personal differences.
 Social work practitioners advocate against oppression by promoting increased respect for the "inherent dignity and worth of all people", and "social justice" (NASW, 1996).
 Acknowledging NASW values, along with "the importance of human relationships," remains an integral part of building empowering client-practitioner relationships (NASW, 1996).